 The activities, exercises, and handouts in this workbook are perfect for those working on mental health issues with the older adult population in a variety of settings:

 The reproducible handouts can be individualized to meet the specific needs of the participants.
 Creativity is encouraged by both the leader and participants in an ongoing process to generate satisfying and meaningful sessions.
-The use of artwork, graphics, and other design elements offers interest and variety to enhance focus and attention to the topic at hand.
+Artwork, graphics, and other design elements offer interest and variety to enhance focus and attention to the topics.

-To aid the facilitator, each handout has a Leader’s Guide written for the facilitator.
+Each handout has a Leader’s Guide to aid the facilitator.

 The Leader’s Guides include the following:

 Each of the ten chapters has five handouts with three levels of understanding.
-This format encourages the facilitator to choose which level is most appropriate for the specific individuals to be served to avoid frustration of both the facilitator and group members.
+This format encourages the facilitator to choose which level is most appropriate for the specific individuals to avoid the frustration of the facilitator and group members.